Neptune Avenue station: History

 This station opened on May 1, 1920, as part of an extension of the BMT Culver Line from Avenue X to Coney Island–Stillwell Avenue, completing the line.
 This was the last of the four lines to Coney Island, and upon its opening the Brooklyn Rapid Transit Company (BRT) was forced to cut the fare to Coney Island from ten to five cents.

 In 2002, it was announced that Neptune Avenue would be one of ten subway stations citywide to receive renovations.
-The station was closed on September 8, 2002 in conjunction with the reconstruction of the Coney Island–Stillwell Avenue terminal, and service was restored on May 23, 2004.
-The renovation took place during the temporary closure.
+The station was closed on September 8, 2002, in conjunction with the reconstruction of the Coney Island–Stillwell Avenue terminal, and service was restored on May 23, 2004.
+The renovation would take place during the temporary closure.

 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+The project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.

+On January 10, 2024, a northbound F train derailed at the Neptune Avenue station.

 Station layout

 This elevated station has one island platform and two tracks.
 The platform has a brown canopy with green frames and support columns in the center and black lampposts at either end.
 The station signs are in the standard black plates with white lettering.

 The 2004 artwork here is called Looking Up by Michael Krondl.
 It features stained glass panels on four of the station's sign structures depicting images related to Coney Island, including the Coney Island Cyclone.

 The original name of this station was Van Sicklen, named for the family that owned the property through which the original surface right-of-way passed, and that operated the Van Sicklen Hotel at the location.
 The name was changed to Neptune Avenue in 1995.